Facelift in Salt Lake City, UT

-Facelift is one of the most commonly requested procedures that Dr. Ward performs and he is proud to offer only the most effective, proven, and safe techniques that give a natural, non-operated look.
+A facelift is one of the most commonly requested procedures that Dr. Ward performs and he is proud to offer his signature face and neck lift, which is a safe, proven, and effective technique that gives a natural, non-operated look.

 As we age, the tissues of the face and neck relax and descend.
 This descent of tissue results in excess tissue of the lower cheek (the jowls), a loss of the normal jawline contour, and loose skin of the face and neck.
-A facelift refers to a procedure that aims to lift, tighten, and restore the face to its more youthful position.
+A facelift refers to a procedure that aims to lift, tighten, and restore the face and neck to its more youthful position.
 There are numerous variations of the facelift technique that can be employed to accomplish this goal and each technique has its pros and cons.
-The technique that Dr. Ward uses is tailored to the individual patient, but, in general, he uses a technique that is designed to maximize the amount of time that the results will last (usually 10-15 years).
+The technique that Dr. Ward uses is tailored to the individual patient, but is, in general, designed to maximize the amount of time that the results will last.
 His overall philosophy is one that emphasizes a natural and non-surgical result.

-Of course, like any surgery, there are risks associated with facelift surgery.
-Choosing an experienced, board-certified surgeon who specializes in facial plastic surgery, like Dr. Ward, will help minimize the results of complications during your surgery.
+Of course, like any surgery, there are risks associated with facelift surgery, however, choosing an experienced, board-certified surgeon, like Dr. Ward, will help minimize the results of complications during your surgery.

-When choosing a surgeon to operate on your face, most experts would agree that experience is the most important factor to help maximize the chances of a good result.
+When choosing a surgeon to operate on your face, experience is one of the most important factors to help maximize the chances of a good result.
 Many surgeons perform facelift surgery and may even be board certified to perform the procedure, but may not have had much training in the procedure.
-Ask your surgeon how many facelift procedures they performed in residency.
+Ask your surgeon how many facelift procedures they have performed and how often they perform them now.
 There are many plastic surgery residency programs where the residents finish their training having performed only a few facelift procedures.
 In addition, even if the surgeon received facelift training, it may not be a central portion of their practice.
 For example, a plastic surgeon might perform many surgeries, but those surgeries might be mostly breast augmentation or liposuction, which are drastically different from facelift surgery.
-The bottom line is that you want to be sure your surgeon has the utmost training and experience in facelift.
-You should choose your facelift surgeon with the upmost care.
+The bottom line is that you want to be sure your surgeon has the best training and experience in a facelift.
+You should choose your facelift surgeon with the utmost care.

 Take notes about what bothers you and bring those to the consultation with Dr. Ward.
 These notes can be invaluable in identifying issues that bother you and will help ensure that you don’t forget any concerns during the consultation or before surgery.

 The consultation is the chance for you and your surgeon to meet and get to know each other.
 This relationship is important for several reasons.
-You should feel comfortable with your surgeon to ensure that you are on the same page before surgery and that you will feel comfortable voicing any concerns or questions before and after the surgery.
+You should feel comfortable with your surgeon to ensure that you are on the same page before surgery and to voice any concerns or questions before and after the surgery.

-Dr. Ward will evaluate your face and talk to you about your desired results.
+Dr. Ward will evaluate your face and neck and talk to you about your desired results.
 He will give you honest and realistic expectations and inform you of any potential risks involved.
-These risks can vary based on each individual person so it is important to be honest and up front during your consultation.
-Risks associated with facelift include bleeding, infection, swelling, scarring, nerve damage (loss of sensation or facial weakness), poor cosmetic result, bruising , amongst others.
-These risks are all uncommon, but are important for patients to know about prior to surgery.
-Our aim is to decrease the probability of each of these complications from happening and will do whatever we can to prevent them from happening.
+These risks can vary based on each individual person, so it is important to be honest and upfront during your consultation.
+Risks associated with a facelift include bleeding, infection, swelling, scarring, nerve damage (loss of sensation or facial weakness), poor cosmetic result, or bruising, amongst others.
+These risks are all uncommon but are important for patients to know about prior to surgery.
+Our aim is to decrease the probability of each of these complications from happening and we will do whatever we can to prevent them from happening.